-FIX: Windows can’t find one of the files in this theme
+- The Windows cannot find one of the files in this theme error mainly appears because an element from your theme is damaged.

-First, try switching to another theme to see if that fixes the error message.
-To change the theme in Windows 10, right-click the desktop and select the Personalization option.
-Then select Themes on the left of the window, and select an alternative theme from there.

 Alternatively, you can click Get more themes in Microsoft Store to download a new theme and then add that one to the desktop.
-This page provides further details for some of the best Windows 10 themes.
+Luckily, we have a list that includes some of the best Windows 10 themes.

-2. Delete the Theme and Reinstall it Again
+2. Delete the theme and install it again

-- Right-click the Windows 10 desktop to select Personalization and open the Settings window.
+- Right-click the Windows 10 desktop to select Personalize.

 - Click Themes on the left of the Settings window.